-- 1. To prepare students to become familiar with the Standard Java technologies of J2SE - To provide Students with a solid foundation in OOP fundamentals required to solve programming problems and also to learn Advanced Java topics like J2ME, J2EE, JSP, JavaScript - 3.
+- 1. To prepare students to become familiar with the Standard Java technologies of J2SE - 2.
+To provide Students with a solid foundation in OOP fundamentals required to solve programming problems and also to learn Advanced Java topics like J2ME, J2EE, JSP, JavaScript - 3.
 To train Students with good OOP programming breadth so as to comprehend, analyze, design and create novel products and solutions for the real life problems. - 4.
 To inculcate in students professional and ethical attitude, multidisciplinary approach and an ability to relate java programming issues to broader application context. - 5.
 To provide student with an academic environment aware of excellence, written ethical codes and guidelines and lifelong learning needed for a successful professional career

-- a) Write a java program to find the Fibonacci series using recursive and non-recursive functions - b) Write a program to multiply two given matrices. - c) Write a program for Method overloading and Constructor overloading
+- a) Write a java program to find the Fibonacci series using recursive and non-recursive functions - b) Write a program to multiply two given matrices. - c) Write a program for Method overloading and Constructor overloading a) Write a program to create an abstract class named Shape that contains two integers and an empty method named print Area ().
+Provide three classes named Rectangle, Triangle and Circle such that each one of the classes extends the class Shape.
+Each one of the classes contains only the method print Area () that prints the area of the given shape.

-- a) Write a program to demonstrate execution of static blocks, static variables & static methods. - b) Write a program to display the employee details using Scanner class - c) Write a program for sorting a given list of names in ascending order c) Write a program to implement multiple and Hybrid Inheritance
+- a) Write a program to demonstrate execution of static blocks, static variables & static methods. - b) Write a program to display the employee details using Scanner class - c) Write a program for sorting a given list of names in ascending order b) Write a program to implement Interface.